codetrial/element-admin/README.md

 ## Core Features

-### Minimal dependencies

-Only import the official Vue.js library and the ElementUI components to give you the freedom to play.
+**:book: Minimal dependencies**: Only import the official Vue.js library and the ElementUI components to give you the freedom to play.

-### Project Structure

-According to the actual experience of the development, a reasonable and clear directory structure was designed.
+**:file_folder: Project Structure**: According to the actual experience of the development, a reasonable and clear directory structure was designed.

-### View Layout

-Use Vue Router nested routes and ElementUI built-in components for application's layout.
+**:tophat: View Layout**: Use Vue Router nested routes and ElementUI built-in components for application's layout.

-### Data Processing

-Add separate api and service layers to abstract the business logic from the components.
+**:cyclone: Data Processing**: Add separate api and service layers to abstract the business logic from the components.

-### Authorization

-All routes support configurable interceptors.
+**:lock: Authorization**: All routes support configurable interceptors.
 User login authentication and role authentication are currently built in.

-### List Example

-A complete list page example with field queries (filtering), field sorting, list turning, batch operations, and more.
+**:calendar: List Example**: A complete list page example with field queries (filtering), field sorting, list turning, batch operations, and more.

-### Form Example

-A complete example of a form page with forms validation, submission, and more.
+**:ghost: Form Example**: A complete example of a form page with forms validation, submission, and more.

-### Error Pages

-Built-in simple 403, 404, and 500 error pages.
+**:bomb: Error Pages**: Built-in simple 403, 404, and 500 error pages.

 ## Contributing